CodeKommissar/The-WebDev-Blog/content/html/intro.md

     Call me Ishmael.
 Some years ago—never mind how long precisely—having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
 It is a way I have of driving off the spleen and regulating the circulation...
     </p>

-In this short excerpt we have a new element; `<h1>` which is used for headings (we're going to cover it later) that describes in which chapter are we located at the moment and a paragraph element that begins to tell the story.
+In this short excerpt we see a new element; `<h1>` (used for headings) that describes in which chapter are we located at the moment, and a paragraph element that begins to tell the story.

 ### Why is HTML important?

 HTML represents the basic structure of almost all of the web pages in the world.
 To make a simple analogy, think of HTML as your bone structure.
-Without your bones holding your body, you'd be just a puddle of skin and guts on the floor...
+Without your bones holding your body, you'd be just a puddle of skin and guts on the floor :(

 As Front-End/Full-Stack developers we're going to see a lot of HTML (at least at the beginning of our journey) and to be honest, you could learn almost 90%